ValdryanIvandito/cardano-script-compiling-guide/compiling-aiken-script-eng.md

 # Step by step

 In this documentation, there are two methods to set up the environment.
-We can use demeter.run or our local machine.
-Choose one:
+We can use [demeter.run](https://demeter.run/) or our local machine, choose one.

 ## Setup Environment